ftvkyo/ftvkyo.github.io/content/about.md

     "Hong Kong"
 >}}

+#### Distributed online gaming platform

-{{< skills "TypeScript, Rust, Python, PostgreSQL, Redis, GraphQL, k8s, ELK stack" >}}
+{{< skills "TypeScript, Node.js, ZeroMQ, GraphQL, PostgreSQL, Redis, Kubernetes & Terraform" >}}

-- High-efficiency data processing applications and some Front-end
+- Worked in a team of 10 developing the system from scratch, which included establishment of requirements, designing the platform's architecture and a custom message passing protocol, followed by iterative implementation of the project's parts
+- Used advanced correctness and security techniques which included separation of responsibility between components, automatic message validation and exhaustive testing using generated data, as well as fine-tuned collection and presentation of various metrics
-- Being a liaison between the developers and the clients, greatly improving communication
+- Was a liaison between the developers and the clients, significantly simplifying the project architecture, finding more optimal solutions, and effectively reducing the cost and length of development

-- Efficiently combining "Big picture" and "Attention to detail" working modes
+#### Extensible fraud detection system for a legacy online gaming platform

+{{< skills "Rust, Elasticsearch, Logstash & Kibana, Python" >}}

+- Developed an external isolated validator for high-frequency event streams coming from the online gaming platform, which audited the system, verified the integrity of game results, and provided both computational and financial metrics and alerts
+- Helped the client maximize revenue by detecting anomalies, eliminating security breaches and foul play

 ### C++ Software Engineer at 1C Juniors Developer Centre